Arrival in kathmandu and transfer to the Hotel.

 Transfer to the Airport and departure back to home.

-The gears we can rent from Kathmandu are as following…
+The gears we can rent from Nepal are as following…

 Note: Free Visa for Chinese citizens including HKSAR Passport holders.